Snow Dawgs: No. 16 Washington topples No. 7 Wazzu 28-15 | New Country 923

+“Myles, what do you say?
+That guy can do it all.
+He is the ultimate competitor.
+When you need something good to happen he is the guy that is going to get it done,” Petersen said.

-Washington State (10-2, 7-2) carried the Pac-12’s last remaining hope of finding a way into the College Football Playoff, but the Air Raid was mostly grounded by a combo of blowing snow and Washington’s sticky secondary.
-Gardner Minshew was 26 of 35 for 152 yards, but his longest pass to a wide receiver went for 11 yards.
+Washington State (10-2, 7-2) carried the Pac-12’s last remaining hope of finding a way into the College Football Playoff, but the Air Raid was mostly grounded by a combo of snow and Washington’s sticky secondary.
+Gardner Minshew was 26 of 35 for 152 yards.

+“We had a lot riding on this game,” Minshew said.
+“Big goals that we have set for ourselves kind of depended on the outcome of this game and we just felt like we let each other down and wanted to win for each other but couldn’t do it.”

 James Williams rushed for two touchdowns and the Cougars trailed 20-15 going to the fourth quarter, the first time since 2008 the game had been within five points going to the final quarter.